aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 explicitly install all the 40 transitive dependencies.

-The other **critical** implication of using peer dependencies is that adding a peer dependency to a module in in fact **A BREAKING CHANGE**.
+The other **critical** implication of using peer dependencies is that adding a peer dependency to a module is in fact **A BREAKING CHANGE**.
 Any direct or indirect consumer of this module will have to explicitly install the new dependency.
 This, according to semantic versioning, requires a major version bump.